-Results for Festival
+Results for Festivals

 Each month THE MONTRÉAL BUZZ features five gay or gay-friendly things to do or see around the city.
 Recommendations range from parties to bistros to festivals to boutiques to cultural events.
-Here are some suggestions for the month of July.
+Here are some suggestions for the month of August.